-Alternative 1 (No Action) would have minimal social effects because the fleet is already harvesting in open areas and prohibited from working in the closed areas.
-Alternative 2 and Alternative 3 would impact the rock shrimp fleet, royal red shrimp fleet and possibly other commercial fisheries by closing some historic, present and potential future fishing grounds.
+Alternative 2 (and sub-alternatives) and Preferred Alternative 3 would impact the rock shrimp fleet, royal red shrimp fleet and possibly other commercial fisheries by closing some historic, present and potential future fishing grounds.
 Additionally, if a transit provision is not established, travel costs could negatively affect some operations.
-If the cost to travel to or from the fishing grounds is too high due to new closed areas under Alternatives 2 and 3, a business may choose to no longer participate in the fishery.
+If the cost to travel to or from the fishing grounds is too high due to expanded closed areas under Alternative 2 (and sub-alternatives) and Preferred Alternative 3, a business may choose to no longer participate in the fishery.
 The size and the location of the closed areas are the two most significant factors that would be expected to negatively impact fishermen.
-Larger areas (such as Sub-alternative 2a) could have more impact than smaller proposed areas (such as Sub-alternative 2b) if the location is in an area where harvest is occurring.
+Larger areas (such as Sub-Alternative 2a) could have more impact than smaller proposed areas (such as Preferred Sub-Alternative 2b) if the location is in an area where harvest is occurring.

-The expansion of the Oculina Bank HAPC (Alternative 2 and sub-alternatives, Alternative 3) would have a moderate administrative impact.
-Administrative impacts would be incurred through the rule making process, outreach and enforcement.
+The expansion of the Oculina Bank HAPC (Alternative 2 and sub-alternatives, Preferred Alternative 3) would have a moderate administrative impact.
+Administrative impacts would be incurred through the rule making process, outreach, and enforcement.
 The impacts associated with enforcement would differ between the alternatives based on the size of the closed area.
-It is expected the larger the expansion of the HAPC the more enforcement will be needed.
+It is expected the larger the expansion of the HAPC the more enforcement would be needed.
 Most of the administrative impacts associated with these alternatives relate to at-sea enforcement.
-However, the shrimp fisheries that occur in the area are required to have a vessel monitoring system and this reduces the level of at-sea enforcement.
-Actions in the Amendment 30 to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic propose the use of VMS for the commercial snapper-grouper fishery.
-If that action and amendment are approved, the VMS would help with enforcement in the HAPC.
+However, the shrimp fisheries that occur in the area are required to have a VMS and this reduces the level of at-sea enforcement.